qmacro/qmacro.github.io/_posts/2020-03-24-code-at-home.markdown

 **OK, what's the next step?**

-Head on over to the channel on YouTube, get set up for the first one and be ready to connect to the live stream at 16:00 UK time this coming Friday 27 March.
+Head on over to the channel on YouTube, get set up for the first one and be ready to connect to the live stream this coming Friday 27 March.
 Here's the YouTube link for that first live stream episode: [https://youtu.be/X7gtbWiHTBY](https://youtu.be/X7gtbWiHTBY).

 If you have any questions, please reach out to me on Twitter (my handle is [@qmacro](https://twitter.com/qmacro)) where I'd be more than happy to try and answer them.